 Amazon Explores Having Its Drones Provide 'Home Surveillance' For Customers

 Going on vacation and want some extra security around your home?
-Someday you may be able to call Amazon's surveillance drones.
+Someday you may be able to call Amazon's drones.

 The Seattle tech giant is moving closer to making that scenario a real possibility after winning approval from federal officials this month for a patent for "home surveillance" drones.